shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise4.md

-# Lab 06: Deploy Azure Site Recover and Failover to DR

 ## Exercise 03: Failover the infrastructure to Azure Cloud

 In this exercise, you will deploy the Failover from on-premises to Azure.
 After setting up replication to Azure for on-premises machines, when your on-premises site goes down, you fail those machines over to Azure.
 After failover, Azure VMs are created from replicated data.